(Now known by some long term teachers and practitioners as Metamorphic Touch.)

 Many amazing stories have been told about this work, but it was one particular lady who made Robert St. John realised its importance and that it was time for him to make it public.
 She came to Robert St John with her six week old Down’s Syndrome baby daughter.
 He gave the baby weekly sessions, and taught the mother how to perform the technique on the baby at home every day.
 By the end of that year all her symptoms had gone.
 The last to disappear were the slight slant of her eyes and the bump on her neck.
 The extra chromosome which causes the syndrome had not gone, but it was no longer operative.

 Over the last 30 years Gaston St. Pierre, who studied extensively with Robert St. John in the 1970’s, has continued the work which is now known as the Metamorphic Technique.
 He set up the Metamorphic Association in London in 1979 to promote the technique worldwide.
 He continued to train parents, practitioners and teachers until his passing in 2012.

 Although the technique itself is very simple, the philosophy and principles behind are deep and fascinating.
 This, combined with the fact that there have not been many teachers may be why the technique is not as yet as widely known as other modalities.
 It does however claim some very famous and inspirational followers, including Diana Cooper (International workshop leader and author) and also one of the director of the Life Foundation – a wonderful organisation dedicated to world peace and relief of suffering in war torn areas through therapies and energy block techniques.

-I believe that the Metamorphic Technique is the choice of the future.
+I believe that the Metamorphic Technique or Metamorphic Touch is the choice of the future.
 When we are a little more ready to accept the inexplicable, more open to energy medicine and more aware of our spiritual inheritance and incredible human potential, then the Metamorphic Technique will be as widespread, accepted and commonplace as Aromatherapy or Reiki are today.